Lion (Stephen Lynch album): "The Night I Laid You Down"

-Piet Levy of the Milwaukee Journal Sentinel wrote, "The best song on the album is the most subtle: a tender duet called "The Night I Laid You Down" that slowly unravels to become a lovers' quarrel over the music that was playing on the night in question."
+Piet Levy of the Milwaukee Journal Sentinel wrote, "The best song on the album is the most subtle: a tender duet called 'The Night I Laid You Down' that slowly unravels to become a lovers' quarrel over the music that was playing on the night in question."
+(The couple argue whether the song they listened to during their night of passion was by Phil Collins, Mike and the Mechanics, or Peter Gabriel.)
 Nick Zaino wrote, similarly, "Credit some of Lynch's cohorts for helping create a lush musical backdrop.
-Courtney Jaye sings backup and the occasional duet, and her voice is gorgeous on "The Night I Laid You Down," a musical argument over what song was playing the first time a couple made love.
-It's pretty and playful, and in the post-song banter, there's a clear feeling of "What the hell am I doing here?" in Jaye's voice.
+Courtney Jaye sings backup and the occasional duet, and her voice is gorgeous on 'The Night I Laid You Down,' a musical argument over what song was playing the first time a couple made love.
+It's pretty and playful, and in the post-song banter, there's a clear feeling of 'What the hell am I doing here?' in Jaye's voice.
 Lynch seems to relish making her swear or sing something off-color, contrasting with the purity of her voice.
 It's especially effective on the live disc."
+The Ultimate Guitar site reviewer wrote, "The banter between the two of them is spectacular.
+This song is one of those songs that by itself is beautiful, but the words are sure to make you laugh."
+Jason McGorty, in a mixed review of the song, wrote that it's "the highlight of the album" and "undeniably original," adding, "The live version is interesting as it reveals what the audience finds funny.
+Apparently, the word Phil Collins on its own is laugh-inducing."

+Whiskey Dick

+The Ultimate Guitar site reviewer recommends the song: "Simple, easy, hilarious."

+"Hey Love"

+Michael Edwards of Selig Film News reviewed the song favorably, calling it "the new 'Love Hurts'."